 New experiences, new activities and new destinations.
-Summer on the West Coast is looking exceptionally bright for 2023/24.
+Summer on the West Coast is looking exceptionally bright for 2024/25.

 A unique new visitor attraction has emerged in downtown Greymouth.
-Unveiled in December 2023, The Pounamu Pathway resembles a pokeka — the traditional Māori rain cape — and it shelters an outstanding cultural experience that’s a first for Aotearoa New Zealand.
+Unveiled in late 2023, The Pounamu Pathway resembles a pokeka — the traditional Māori rain cape — and it shelters an outstanding cultural experience that’s a first for Aotearoa New Zealand.

 The Pounamu Pathway is a series of storytelling hubs using immersive multi-sensory technology to explore the land and people of the Coast.
 It has been brought to life through a rich creative collaboration between local Ngāti Waewae and master digital storytellers Wētā Workshop.